marblelover003/BlockPuzzle/README.md

 Welcome to Block Puzzle, a sliding number puzzle that will test your skill.

+___
+## WHAT'S NEW?

+New IMPOSSIBLE Board!
+30x30 is now officially available.
+Only attempt if you have three or four hours of free time!
+___

 There are 16 different board sizes:

 - 3x3 ![3x3](3x3.png)